Picovoice/picovoice/sdk/rust/README.md

 .init().expect("Failed to create picovoice");
 ```

-Non-standard model and library paths (For example, when using a non-english model) for both engines can be tuned in a similar manner.
+Non-standard model and library paths (For example, when using a non-english model) for both engines can be tuned in a similar manner:

 ```rust
 let mut picovoice = PicovoiceBuilder::new(